Building brand authority for SEO – a framework

 All social media profiles should clearly show that the brand is legitimate, credible, and trustworthy.
 Review things like profile completeness, consistency, social proof, community management and professional appearance.

-As I’ve established, brand authority can hardly exist without topical authority.
-So, the last step on the create side of the brand authority triangle is:
+As established earlier, brand authority and topical authority are inseparable and the final step on the create side of the triangle addresses exactly that.

 Check your content: Is topical authority fully given?